karttur/setup-ide/_posts/2017/2017-12-30-install-postgres.md

 [Updating and upgrading Homebrew (<span class='terminalapp'>brew update && upgrade</span>) caused a major breakdown, forcing a complete removal and reinstallation of Homebrew, postgres and all other applications running under <span class='terminalapp'>brew</span>](https://karttur.github.io/setup-ide/blog/postgres-error-reinstall/).

 Repeating the installation in January 2020, I managed to fix the installation, but this solution is now **OBSOLETE**. <span class='terminalapp'>brew</span> no longer allow installation using an url.
-And with a fresh installation Postgres 13 is compatibile wth openssl1.1 and the isntalaltion should proceed without the above tweaks.
+And with a fresh installation Postgres 13 is compatibile wth openssl1.1 and the installation should proceed without the above tweaks.

-If you really need openssl1.1, the post on []((https://karttur.github.io/setup-ide/blog/postgres-error-reinstall/) outlines how to get it.
+If you really need openssl1.1, the post on [postgres error reinstall]((https://karttur.github.io/setup-ide/blog/postgres-error-reinstall/) outlines how to get it.

 Here is the error you get if your postgres installation requires openssl1.0 but is not avaiable: